LJXDM/ljxdm-wp-php-info/README.md

 # wp-php-info

-Displays phpinfo() in Wordpress Settings menu
+Wordpress plugin that displays phpinfo() in Wordpress Settings menu.